dawidkotarba/interview_questions/spring.md

 # Transactions in Spring
 - Transaction isolation in Spring
-- Transation propagation in Spring
+- Transaction propagation in Spring

 # Spring MVC
 - What is the relation between a JSP page and a servlet?